 PlanetEnvironmental thinking isnít at the forefront of everyday life in Bolivia and Chile, so we need to keep it at the forefront of ours.
 We always make sure to take all litter with us, disposing of it responsibly in big cities and towns and mustnít leave cigarette butts either.
 Bringing a reusable water bottle is a great idea and if purchasing any snacks, we encourage our travellers to avoid excess packaging.

 We visit some very remote and pristine areas on this trip - including the Salar de Uyuni and the Reserva de Fauna Andina Eduardo Avaroa - and we are careful to leave these places as they were found.
 Likewise, if we see any rubbish, we pick it up when possible.

-We run an optional extension to the Bolivian Pantanal to try and spot some incredible species in the wild.
-Like we advise for our Peru trip, if our travellers see any wild animals being kept in captivity or being mistreated throughout their time in Bolivia, we encourage them to report this to the relevant animal welfare and conservation organisations.
+We also visit the Bolivian Amazon to try and spot some incredible species in the wild.
+Like we advise for our Peru trip, if our travellers see any wild animals being kept in captivity or being mistreated throughout their time in this area, we encourage them to report this to the relevant animal welfare and conservation organisations.
 We also advise our travellers not to have their photos taken with captive animals as this fuels the illegal wildlife trade and encourages locals to keep taking animals from the wild.